pawngrubber/template/README.md

 - Uses Python 3.10 (because stable [TensorFlow](https://www.tensorflow.org/install/pip) doesn't yet support Python 3.11)

 ## Develop in Docker
-The dev environment is built inside the Dockerfile, and docker-compose-dev.yml also specifies local file mounting so that you can develop locally and run any commands inside the container.
+Code development is in a Docker image, use these steps to spin up the image
-1. Start (build if it doesn't exist) `dev` image and container
+1. Start `dev` development image and container.
+Conveniently also builds `dev` if it doesn't already exist.
     ```
     docker-compose -f docker-compose-dev.yml up --detach
     ```
-2. Connect to the running container
+2. Connect to the container hosting the `dev` image
     ```
     docker exec -it template_dev_container /bin/sh
     ```
-3. Build the projects as wheels and install them as editable
+3. Build the projects for imports.
+Only needs to be run the first time the container is created.
     ```
     python -m pip install --upgrade build
     python -m build
     python -m pip install -e . --no-deps
     ```
-4. Initialize pre-commit
+4. Initialize `pre-commit`.
+Only needs to be run the first time the container is created.
     ```
     pre-commit run --all-files
     ```
+5. Edit the code base either in the container hosting `dev` or outside of the container.
+The container will sync the code base.
+Run the code in the container hosting `dev` as needed.
-5. Quit the running container
+6. Quit the running container
     ```
     exit
     ```
-6. Shut down container (without deleting them).
-If you delete the container you will have to repeat these steps.
+7. Shut down the container without deleting the container (to avoid repeating steps 3 and 4).
     ```
     docker-compose -f docker-compose-dev.yml stop
     ```

 ## TODO:
 * Update `mypy.ini`

-* `docker-compose -f docker-compose-dev.yml build`